guettli/git-tips/README.md

 This is handy because I see `[behind]` if I use [my Starship prompt Git config](#starship-prompt).

-## Keep Github Action Workflows simple
+## Keep GitHub Action workflows simple

-I prefer to keep Github Action Workflows simple.
-I like that Github does CI for me, but calling third pary Github Actions has the draw back, that I can not reproduce that on my local machine.
+I prefer to keep GitHub Action workflows simple.
+I like that GitHub does CI for me, but third-party GitHub Actions have the drawback that I often cannot reproduce them on my local machine.

-There are tools like [act](https://github.com/nektos/act), but I often it did not work for me.
+There are tools like [act](https://github.com/nektos/act), but they often did not work for me.

 Keep things simple by using a reliable Bash script in [Bash Strict Mode](https://github.com/guettli/bash-strict-mode).